eldho-joshy/Customer-churn-prediction/README.md

 # 📉 Telco Customer Churn: Predictive Analysis & Retention Strategy
-### **A Data Science Project on Predictive Customer Retention**
+### **A Machine Learning Approach to Increasing Customer Loyalty**

 Hi 👋 I'm **Eldho Joshy**, a Data Science student.
-This project focuses on understanding the underlying patterns of customer behavior and building a machine learning pipeline to predict churn before it happens.
+This project focuses on identifying the underlying patterns of customer behavior and building a machine learning pipeline to predict churn before it happens.

 ---